Who Needs - Or Wants - to be Near The Consumer?

 Proximity to major markets was only ranked 10th in importance by the respondents to Area Development's 2007 Corporate Survey, but economic and environmental trends may increase this factor's relevance.

-Christopher Steele, Global COO and North American President, Ivestment Consulting Associates (Aug/Sep 08)
+Christopher Steele, Global COO and North American President, Investment Consulting Associates (ICA) (Aug/Sep 08)